Frequently Asked Questions

 A – Yes, we do!
-On u-pick days, volunteers greet our guests, direct them in the orchards, give farm tours, run the juice press, and check guests out.
+On u-pick days, volunteers greet our guests, direct them in the orchards, give farm tours, and check guests out.
 In return, they get product from the farm and enjoy two wonderful parties, one before the season starts and one at the end of the season.
 We also use volunteers throughout the year to do creek restoration, pruning, etc. If you’re interested, please contact Sally at sallylgale(at)gmail(dot)com.

 Q – “Can I buy your grass-fed beef on u-pick days?”

-We also often have other delicious products from our farm or our neighbors, such as free-range eggs, olive oil, honey, jam, and cheese.
+We also often have other delicious products from our farm or our neighbors, such as free-range eggs and honey.
 Everything is subject to availability.
 Please bring a cooler to transport your purchases.

 Q – “Can I press my apples into juice at the ranch?”

-A -While we sometimes have our apple press out, and invite guests to help us operate it, we sell that juice by the cup.
-However, Slow Food Russian River operates a free community apple press in Sebastopol on weekends, by reservation.
+A -Slow Food Russian River operates a free community apple press in Sebastopol on weekends, by reservation.
 Make a reservation online, pick apples at Chileno Valley Ranch, and press them into fresh, delicious juice!
 Note: spaces at the Slow Food Community Apple Press fill up quickly.

 Q – “How can I pay for our entry and purchases?”